EN

 Family Law

+The North Texas family lawyers at Sullivant Law Firm understand that family law matters are personal, emotional, and often overwhelming.
+Our compassionate and experienced legal team is here to guide you through some of life’s most difficult transitions with clarity, confidence, and care.
+Whether you’re navigating a divorce, seeking custody of your child, or expanding your family through adoption, the North Texas family lawyers at Sullivant Law Firm will be by your side every step of the way.
 There are few legal matters more emotionally charged or as important to get right as those involving the family.
 Whether you are going through a high net worth divorce, asserting your parental rights, or involved in a contentious dispute over spousal support, you need an experienced attorney you can trust.
-When you turn to Sullivant Slack Law Firm, you get a law firm that will zealously represent your needs, safeguard your interests, and deliver the results you desire and deserve.
+When you turn to Sullivant Law Firm, you get a law firm that will zealously represent your needs, safeguard your interests, and deliver the results you desire and deserve.

 We know that every client’s case we take is unique.
 That is why our lawyers approach each case with close attention to detail and the ability to develop creative, effective solutions to your problems.
 Our lawyers and support staff make it a point to respond to your calls and emails promptly.